nysbc/appion-protomo/README.md

 ## Linux/MacOS  *(command line)*

-Download and install Docker 1.21 or greater from https://docs.docker.com/engine/installation/
+Download and install Docker 1.21 or greater for [Linux](https://docs.docker.com/engine/installation/).

 > Consider using a Docker 'convenience script' to install (search on your OS's Docker installation webpage).